tyonas9/Deep-Learning-Data-Science-Portfolio-Projects/README.md

 # Deep Learning and Data Science Portfolio Projects

-## Project 1 - Predicting Donors' Income using supervised learning
+## Project 1 - Predicting Donors' Income using supervised learning machine learning algorithm

 ### Problem Statement:
 Construct a model that provides a probabilistic prediction if a donor makes